rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 will cue pytest to only run the tests in `test_basic_functions.py`.

 A key component to leveraging tests effectively is the ability to exercise one's tests repeatedly and rapidly with little manual overhead.
-Clearly, pytest is instrumental towards this end - this framework made the process of organizing and running our test suite exceedingly simple!
+Clearly, pytest is instrumental toward this end - this framework makes the process of organizing and running our test suite exceedingly simple!
 That being said, there will certainly be occasions when we want to run a _specific_ test function.
 Suppose, for instance, that we are writing a new function, and repeatedly want to run one of our tests that is pointing to a bug in our work-in-progress.
 We can leverage pytest in conjunction with [an IDE](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.html) to run our tests in such incisive ways.